zuozhenggh/learning-library/data-management-library/autonomous-database/autonomous-data-warehouse/LabGuide8.md

 ![](./images/700/Picture700-17.png)

--   In the SQL paragraph area copy and paste <a href="./scripts/700/new_SQL_query_scratchpad.txt" target="_blank">this code snippet</a>.
+-   In the SQL paragraph area, copy and paste <a href="./scripts/700/new_SQL_query_scratchpad.txt" target="_blank">this code snippet</a>.
 Your screen should now look like this:

 ![](./images/700/Picture700-18.png)